-Based on consolidated obligations at January 2, 2010, a 25 basis point decline in the weighted-average discount rate used for benefit plan measurement purposes would increase 2010 benefits expense by approximately \$14 million.
+Based on consolidated obligations at January 1, 2011, a 25 basis point decline in the weighted-average discount rate used for benefit plan measurement purposes would increase 2011 benefits expense by approximately \$15 million.
 All obligation-related experience gains and losses are amortized using a straight-line method over the average remaining service period of active plan participants.

 Despite the previously-described rigorous policies for selecting major actuarial assumptions, we periodically experience material differences between assumed and actual experience.
-As of January 2, 2010, we had consolidated unamortized prior service cost and net experience losses of approximately \$1.7 billion, as compared to approximately \$1.9 billion at January 3, 2009.
-The year-over-year decrease in net unamortized amounts was attributable primarily to favorable asset performance during 2009.
-Of the total unamortized amounts at January 2, 2010, approximately \$1.5 billion was related to asset losses that occurred during 2008, offset by \$0.5 billion in asset gains during 2009, with the remainder largely related to discount rate reductions and net unfavorable health care claims experience (including upward revisions in the assumed trend rate) prior to 2009.
-For 2010, we currently expect total amortization of prior service cost and net experience losses to be approximately \$37 million higher than the actual 2009 amount of approximately \$73 million.
-Total employee benefit expense for 2010 is expected to be higher than 2009 due to lower discount rates, a further phase in of the 2008 investment losses, offset by better than expected 2009 investment performance.
-Based on our current actuarial assumptions, we expect 2011 pension expense to increase significantly primarily due to the amortization of net experience losses.
+As of January 1, 2011, we had consolidated unamortized prior service cost and net experience losses of approximately \$1.7 billion, similar to approximately \$1.7 billion at January 2, 2010.
+Of the total unamortized amounts at January 1, 2011, approximately \$1.4 billion was related to asset losses that occurred during 2008, offset by \$0.7 billion in asset gains during 2009 and 2010, with the remainder largely related to discount rate reductions and net unfavorable health care claims experience (including upward revisions in the assumed trend rate) prior to 2010.
+For 2011, we currently expect total amortization of prior service cost and net experience losses to be approximately \$27 million higher than the actual 2010 amount of approximately \$113 million.
+Total employee benefit expense for 2011 is expected to be higher than 2010 due to lower discount rates, a further phase in of the 2008 investment losses, offset by better than expected 2009 and 2010 investment performance.
+Based on our current actuarial assumptions, we expect 2012 pension expense to increase primarily due to further phase-in of 2008 investment losses.

-During 2009 we made contributions in the amount of \$87 million to Kellogg's global tax-qualified pension programs.
+During 2010 we made contributions in the amount of \$350 million to Kellogg's global tax-qualified pension programs.
 This amount was mostly discretionary.
-We anticipate making additional contributions in future years due to the poor performance of global equity markets during 2008.
-Additionally we contributed \$13 million to our retiree medical programs; most of this contribution was also discretionary and largely used to fund benefit obligations related to our union retiree healthcare benefits.
+Additionally we contributed \$293 million to our retiree medical programs; most of this contribution was also discretionary and largely used to fund benefit obligations related to our union retiree healthcare benefits.

-Assuming actual future experience is consistent with our current assumptions, annual amortization of accumulated prior service cost and net experience losses during each of the next several years would increase versus the 2009 amount.
+Assuming actual future experience is consistent with our current assumptions, annual amortization of accumulated prior service cost and net experience losses during each of the next several years would increase versus the 2010 amount.